Towards long-tailed, multi-label disease classification from chest X-ray: Overview of the CXR-LT challenge: Methods

 The resulting dataset consisted of 377,110 CXRs, each labeled with at least one of 26 disease findings following a long-tailed distribution (Fig.~\ref{fig1}).
-Though MIMIC-CXR contained the images and text reports needed for additional labeling, we used images from the MIMIC-CXR-JPG dataset \citep{johnson2019mimicjpg} in this competition since the preprocessed JPEG images ($\sim$600 GB) would be more accessible to participants than the raw DICOM data ($\sim$4.7 TB) provided in MIMIC-CXR.\footnote{\url{https://physionet.org/content/mimic-cxr-jpg/2.0.0/}} For the competition, the dataset was randomly split into training (70\%), development (10\%), and test sets (20\%) at the patient level to avoid label leakage.
-Competition participants would have access to all images, but only have access to labels for the training set.
+Though MIMIC-CXR contained the images and text reports needed for additional labeling, we used images from the MIMIC-CXR-JPG dataset \citep{johnson2019mimicjpg} in this challenge since the preprocessed JPEG images ($\sim$600 GB) would be more accessible to participants than the raw DICOM data ($\sim$4.7 TB) provided in MIMIC-CXR.\footnote{\url{https://physionet.org/content/mimic-cxr-jpg/2.0.0/}} Finally, the dataset was randomly split into training (70\%), development (10\%), and test sets (20\%) at the patient level to avoid label leakage.
+Challenge participants would have access to all images, but only have access to labels for the training set.